-'''

-IPython.core.ultratb.inspect_error()

-'''

-Print a message about internal inspect errors.
+''' IPython.core.ultratb.inspect_error() Print a message about internal inspect errors.
 These are unfortunately quite common.

-'''

-IPython.core.ultratb.findsource(object)

-'''

-Return the entire source file and starting line number for an object.
+IPython.core.ultratb.findsource(object) Return the entire source file and starting line number for an object.
 The argument may be a module, class, method, function, traceback, frame, or code object.
 The source code is returned as a list of all the lines in the file and the line number indexes a line in that list.
 An IOError is raised if the source code cannot be retrieved.
 FIXED version with which we monkeypatch the stdlib to work around a bug.

-'''

-IPython.core.ultratb.getargs(co)

-'''

-Get information about the arguments accepted by a code object.

-Three things are returned: (args, varargs, varkw), where 'args' is a list of argument names (possibly containing nested lists), and 'varargs' and 'varkw' are the names of the and arguments or None.

-IPython.core.ultratb.with_patch_inspect(f)

-Deprecated since IPython 6.0 decorator for monkeypatching inspect.findsource

-''' IPython.core.ultratb.fix_frame_records_filenames (records) Try to fix the filenames in each record from inspect.getinnerframes(). '''
+IPython.core.ultratb.with_patch_inspect(f) Deprecated since IPython 6.0 decorator for monkeypatching inspect.findsource IPython.core.ultratb.fix frame records filenames (records) Try to fix the filenames in each record from inspect.getinnerframes().
 Particularly, modules loaded from within zip files have useless filenames attached to their code object, and inspect.getinnerframes() just uses it.

-IPython.core.ultratb.is_recursion_error(etype, value, records)

-IPython.core.ultratb.find_recursion (etype, value, records) Identify the repeating stack frames from a RecursionError traceback

-'records' is a list as returned by VerboseTB.get_records()

-Returns (last_unique, repeat_length)

-IPython.core.ultratb.text_repr(value) Hopefully pretty robust repr equivalent.

-IPython.core.ultratb.eqrepr(value, repr=<function text_repr>)

-IPython.core.ultratb.nullrepr(value, repr=<function text_repr>)
+IPython.core.ultratb.is_recursion_error(etype, value, records) IPython.core.ultratb.find_recursion (etype, value, records) Identify the repeating stack frames from a RecursionError traceback 'records' is a list as returned by VerboseTB.get_records() Returns (last_unique, repeat_length) IPython.core.ultratb.text repr(value) Hopefully pretty robust repr equivalent.
+IPython.core.ultratb.eqrepr(value, repr=<function text_repr>) IPython.core.ultratb.nullrepr(value, repr=<function text_repr>) '''